ibmresearchuk/discovery-service-with-personality-insights/README.md

 IBM Watson&trade; Discovery Service unlocks insights hidden in unstructured data.
 This node.js application demonstrates how the Discovery API can be used to build queries and perform cognitive analysis using the Watson Discovery News dataset.

 ## Prerequisites
-1. A Bluemix account.
+1. An IBM Cloud account.
 If you don't have one, [sign up](https://console.eu-gb.bluemix.net/registration/).

 2. node.js (alternatively, this project can run using [Vagrant](https://www.vagrantup.com).
 A Vagrant file has been provided which creates a Virtual Machine configured to run this project.)

 ## Getting started
 1. Download this project using `git clone`.
 1. Download and install the [Cloud-foundry CLI](https://github.com/cloudfoundry/cli) tool if you haven't already.
-1. Connect to Bluemix with the command line tool.
+1. Connect to IBM Cloud with the command line tool.

     ```sh
     bx api https://api.eu-gb.bluemix.net